 The penalties for making additional repayments beyond the allowed limit can be harsh if you unknowingly make more repayments than is allowed.
-Fixed rate loans typically do not offer features like redraw facility or offset accounts.
+Fixed-rate mortgages typically do not offer features like a redraw facility or offset sub-accounts.

 In addition, if you make adjustments to your loan or sell your home within your mortgage term, you may also have to pay expensive break fees, often to the tune of thousands of dollars.

 Depending on your personal circumstances, it can be difficult to choose between either option.
 An alternative that lenders are offering to customers is called a split loan.

 This is essentially allowing you to split your total borrowing amount into two loans, one fixed and one variable.
 So if you had a $500,000 loan you could split that into a variable $250,000 loan and a fixed $250,000 loan.